intino/subject-store/README.md

 # SubjectStore

 **SubjectStore** is a lightweight Java library for building, indexing, and querying hierarchical entities called **subjects**.
-Each subject can hold structured attributes, contain child subjects, and optionally maintain a time-stamped history of its state or metrics.
+Each subject can hold attributes, can contain child subjects, and can maintain a time-stamped history of its state or metrics.

 It is designed for applications that need both a flexible data model and a lightweight, embeddable query engine — such as knowledge bases, simulations, digital twins, domain models, or semantic data layers.